C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/lobbying-fav-legislation/campaign-brief.md

 linkTitle: "Lobbying for favorable legislation"
 type: docs
 hide_feedback: true
+description: "How can we defend ourselves from attacks by authoritarian governments and compromising legislation and unfair tax policies?"
 ---
 How can we defend ourselves from attacks by authoritarian governments and compromising legislation and unfair tax policies?